Museums in Dubai – Ranked from 10 to 1

 9. Coins Museum

 Like many other historical museums in Dubai, the Coins Museum is also located in the historical neighborhood of Bur Dubai.
-Although small, this one offers a lot of information and is free to enter.
+Although small, this one offers much information and is free to enter.
 About 470 coins are displayed with touch screens that provide all their data.

-The Coins museum was opened in 2004.
+The Coins Museum opened in 2004.
 The museum selected one of the old two-story buildings near the Ruler’s Dewan in the historic neighborhood.
-All the buildings in this heritage site have a similar mud-colored look because of coral stones and plaster construction.
+Because of coral stones and plaster construction, all the buildings in this heritage site have a similar mud-colored look.

-There are eight rooms in the museum, each with a different theme.
-The first one of them curates the history of coinage.
-The rest have coins dedicated to different eras and geographical regions, from Rashidun Caliphate to Umayyad, Abbasid, and other Islamic civilizations.
-There are also coins from Egypt, Turkey, North Africa, Islamic Spain, and those minted in the United Arab Emirates.
+The museum has eight rooms, each with a different theme.
+The first one curates the history of coinage.
+The rest have coins dedicated to different eras and geographical regions, from the Rashidun Caliphate to the Umayyad, Abbasid, and other Islamic civilizations.
+There are also coins from Egypt, Turkey, North Africa, Islamic Spain, and the United Arab Emirates.

-Our recommendation: This museum will be interesting to visit even if you are not a numismatologist.
-Also, considering this place is free to enter, you must add this to your itinerary among other museums.
+Our recommendation: This museum is interesting to visit even if you are not a numismatologist.
+Also, considering it is free to enter, you must add it to your itinerary among other museums.

 • Location: Al Fahidi Historical Neighborhood